Bryce E. Bay, 77 years young in spirit, passed peacefully away surrounded by many loved ones Saturday, November 16, 2019 in Douglas, Wyoming.

 The Gorman Funeral Homes – Converse Chapel of Douglas, Wyoming is assisting with the arrangements.

 Condolences may be sent to the family at www.gormanfh.com

-To send flowers to BRYCE's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of BRYCE EARL BAY, please visit our floral store.